determined-ai/determined/docs/manage/config-policies.rst

-.. _task-config-policies:
+.. _config-policies:

 #######################
  Config Policies Guide
 #######################

 Config Policies allow administrators to set limits on how users can define workloads (e.g., experiments and notebooks, tensorboards, shells, and commands).
-This feature enables you to govern user behavior more closely at various levels within the Determined cluster.
+This feature enables administrators to govern user behavior more closely at the workspace and cluster level.
+Administrators can include any parameter referenced in the :ref:`experiment configuration <experiment-config-reference>`.

 .. include:: ../_shared/attn-enterprise-edition.txt